Developer Guide

 Implementation Sequence Diagram

-The sequence diagram below illustrates the process of executing the list
+The sequence diagram below illustrates the above process of adding a person into TalentSG.

 Key Components